-Prior to arriving at the University of Minnesota Law School, McClanahan Lee was on the faculty at the University of North Carolina School of Law for eight years.
-He taught courses in Contract Law, Criminal Law, Evidence, Remedies, and Professional Responsibility.
+Prior to his arrival at Minnesota, McClanahan Lee was on the faculty at the University of North Carolina School of Law for eight years.
 In addition, he served as the Associate Dean for Administration and the Assistant Dean for Academic Excellence.

-For further information on Jon McClanahan Lee, please consult his curriculum vitae.
+For further information, please consult Jon McClanahan Lee’s curriculum vitae.

 Owning Colors, 40 Cardozo Law Review (forthcoming 2019)